-Section 67.
+Section 6.
 Request for Renewal of Discharge Authorization

 Discharge Authorizations issued pursuant to this Ordinance shall be valid for a period not exceeding five years.
-Not less than 90 days prior to the expiration date of a $d\underline{D}$ ischarge $\underline{aA}$ uthorization issued by the District, the person to whom said dDischarge aAuthorization was issued shall submit to the District, on a Discharge Authorization Request form supplied by the District, a request for renewal of the dDischarge aAuthorization.
-Any person who submits a completed and certified request for renewal, in a timely manner as provided herein, shall be granted an extension of the termination date of their Discharge Authorization, until such time as the District issues serves the person pursuant to Article IX, Section 2 of this Ordinance with a written determination with regard to such person's request for renewal of the Discharge Authorization.
+Not less than 90 days prior to the expiration date of a discharge authorization issued by the District, the person to whom said discharge authorization was issued shall submit to the District, on a DAR form supplied by the District, a request for renewal of the discharge authorization.
+Any person who submits a completed and certified request for renewal, in a timely manner as provided herein, shall be granted an extension of the termination date of their DA, until such time as the District issues a determination with regard to such person's request for renewal of the DA.
+Any person whose request for renewal of a DA has been denied may seek review of such denial, as provided in Appendix D, Section 5 of this Ordinance.